-The high level of detail in job descriptions and lengthy approval processes are incongruent with today’s dynamic environment.
+The high level of detail in job descriptions and lengthy approval processes are incongruent with today’s dynamic work environment.

-- Out-of-date, incomplete, or vague job descriptions lead to confusion, employee disengagement, and increased risk in labor litigation, and perpetuate inequitable talent practices.
+Out-of-date, incomplete, or vague job responsibilities and descriptions lead to confusion, employee disengagement, increased risk in labor litigation, and perpetuate inequitable talent practices.

 Impact and Result